 Wisconsin bankruptcy laws create the basic framework for debt relief in the state.
 They outline how individuals and small businesses can use bankruptcy to manage overwhelming debt, protect essential property, and work toward a financial reset.

 Most of the rules come from federal law—Title 11 of the United States Code (the “Bankruptcy Code”)—but every bankruptcy Wisconsin case is also shaped by Wisconsin-specific procedures and exemptions.
 Many of the state exemption rules are collected in Chapter 815 of the Wisconsin Statutes, including the general personal property exemption statute (Wis.
 Stat. § 815.18) and the homestead exemption statute (Wis.
-Stat. § 815.20), which help determine what property you can keep and how certain debts are treated.
+Stat. § 815.20), which help determine what property you can protect or keep and how certain debts are treated.

 Infographic showing a blue column labeled Federal Bankruptcy Code with Chapters 7, 11, 13 and Means Test on one side, a green column labeled Wisconsin Law Chapter 815 with exemptions, homestead, and procedures on the other side, and an outline of Wisconsin with scales of justice in the center, branded with the US Bankruptcy Help logo.